sarmad1995/react-native-easy-content-loader/README.md

-Provide a placeholder at the place which need waiting for loading, Easy to implement and fun to use
+Provide a placeholder at the place which need waiting for loading, Easy to implement and fun to use, this package is highly customizable, Please go throw docs to find info :).

+##
+Npm package is now [@sarmad1995/react-native-background-geolocation](https://www.npmjs.com/package/@sarmad1995/react-native-content-loader)!

 ## Features